 Trend Analysis of UPSC Interview Marks

 Interview marks in 2012 ranged from 90 to 245 out of the maximum possible 300.
 This means the marks varied from 30 percent to 80 percent, which is a very big range.
-The median of the interview marks were in the 55-60 percentage range.
+The median of the interview marks was in the 55-60 percentage range.
 From 2013, the total possible marks for interview is reduced to 275, but the big variation between the top interview marks and bottom interview marks continued.
-The near 50 percent difference between the top and bottom marks in interview comes out around 140 marks, which is by now means a meager thing to neglect!
+The near 50 percent difference between the top and bottom marks in the interview comes out around 140 marks, which is by now means a meagre thing to neglect!
 That difference is enough to shatter hopes of many and enough to give wings to the hopes of others!

 What is the cut-off score to make it to the final rank list in UPSC Civil Services Exam?

 It all depends on the vacancies in category or community you are from.
 UPSC prepares a separate rank list for those under General Category, OBC, SC, ST etc and you have to make sure that you rank well within the number of vacancies listed in each category to be in the final rank list.

 Also, be clear that the ‘General Vacancies’ are always filled on merit, and that means that all other categories can get into the Vacancies mentioned under General Vacancies, and not just general category candidates.

 There is no reservation for general category candidates.
 However, the vacancies reserved for separate categories are only open to those respective candidates, and since they are reserved, there is no competition based on open-merit in these vacancies.

 Ok.
 Back to the topic.
 Do you have any idea what was the minimum percentage of marks (General Category) required to make it into any of the 24 services for which UPSC conducts Civil Services Examination, during last few years?